Here are some stock trading ideas from market experts

-Watch the interview of Sudarshan Sukhani, Ashwani Gujral, Mitesh Thacker, Prakash Gaba, Harendra Kumar and Chandan Taparia with Anuj Singhal, Latha Venkatesh and Sonia Shenoy on CNBC-TV18.
+Watch the interview of Mitesh Thacker, Sudarshan Sukhani, Ashwani Gujral, Rajat Bose, SP Tulsian and Hemant Thukral with Anuj Singhal, Latha Venkatesh and Sonia Shenoy on CNBC-TV18.

 Like this story, share it with millions of investors on M3